-- (1) The module of university-wide courses at the first level of higher education consists of: - 1) A course supporting the development of general competences of the area of study (6 ECTS credits); - 2) An interdisciplinary project (6 ECTS credits); - 3) A general course (6 ECTS credits); - (2) An interdisciplinary project (6 ECTS) is included in the module of university-wide courses at the second level of higher education. - (3) The purpose of the course supporting the development of general competences of the area of study is to facilitate coping with university studies and achievement of general competences established for the study level. - (4) The purpose of an interdisciplinary project is to support the development of general competences of the student and enable him/her to have an interdisciplinary learning experience. - (5) A general course is a course that presents students with a broader knowledge base and set of skills, general terminology or the basics of other areas of study that are necessary to complete their studies. - (6) The topics related to general competences treated in the courses belonging to the module of university-wide courses, the procedure for compiling the list of courses and teaching are established by the order of the Vice-Rector of the study field appointed by the Rector
+- (1) The module of university-wide courses at the first level of higher education consists of: - 1) A course supporting the development of general competences of the area of study (6 ECTS credits); - 2) An interdisciplinary project (6 ECTS credits); - 3) A general course (6 ECTS credits); - (2) An interdisciplinary project (6 ECTS) is included in the module of university-wide courses at the second level of higher education. - (3) The purpose of the course supporting the development of general competences of the area of study is to facilitate coping with university studies and achievement of general competences established for the study level. - (4) The purpose of an interdisciplinary project is to support the development of general competences of the student and enable him/her to have an interdisciplinary learning experience. - (5) A general course is a course that presents students with a broader knowledge base and set of skills, general terminology or the basics of other areas of study that are necessary to complete their studies. - (6) The topics related to general competences treated in the courses belonging to the module of university-wide courses, the procedure for compiling the list of courses and teaching are established by the order of the member of the Rectorate managing academic affairs, appointed by the Rector.
+[Amended 30.01.2023]